 When is the best time to visit Mexico to see whales?

 December to March is peak whale season.
 During the warmer months, the seas around Mexico come alive with wildlife.
 Favourite tourist hotspots such as Cabo and Cancun are great bases for going whale watching, with the main attractions being Humpbacks, California Gray Whales and even, if you’re very lucky, the magnificent Blue Whale.

 When can I see turtles in Mexico?

 Everyone loves turtles.
 These majestic animals have been on our planet for around 250 million years, and are one of nature’s most beautiful creatures.
 Sea turtles lay their eggs on many of Mexico’s beaches, giving visitors the opportunity to see new generations of this ancient species.
 Visitors staying in Cancun can see them by taking a day trip to Isla Mujeres.
 From May to September, Giant Mexican Sea Turtles lay their eggs on the secluded beaches here.
-They are collected by volunteers, who protect them until they’re ready for release in August to October.
+They are collected by volunteers, who protect them until they’re ready for release from August to October.
 There’s also a turtle farm on the island, where animals who are unable to survive in the wild are cared for.
 If you want to guarantee a turtle sighting, this is the place to come.